Stefannaeve/microservices-exam/README.md

 Our main objective in this project is to create a server that allows users to host their own books, as well as fetch public domain books from gutenberg.
 The application will also provide a rating system where the user can rate books.
-The user can add their own comments to books and will be able specify if the comment is positive, negative or neutral.
+The user can add their own comments to books and will be able to specify if the comment is positive, negative or neutral.
 A book reading status will be included in this application.
 This means that the user can manually add their reading status.
 We are making the application for a specific audience.
 People looking for an open source solution for handling books.
 These people will be more centered around the idea of an